robmadole/jig/README.rst

 Check your code before you commit.

-BeCareful is a framework for finding code smells, checking code style, or performing other lint-like operations before you create a changeset.
+Jig is a framework for finding code smells, checking code style, or performing other lint-like operations before you create a changeset.

 Why